-Waiver by invoking judicial discretion. - Where the union filed an action in district court to enjoin the municipality from closing a drug treatment program and laying off bargaining unit employees on the grounds that the municipality failed to follow the procedures for layoffs contained in the collective bargaining agreement; at the hearing in district court, the union pursued the issue of layoffs within its request for injunctive relief and through the testimony of its witnesses and the district court dealt with the merits of whether the municipality violated the layoff procedures; when the district court refused to enjoin the municipality from laying off bargaining unit members, the union filed a motion to compel arbitration on the issue of layoffs; the union did not assert its right to arbitration during the three months of litigation and for two months thereafter; and the union invoked the discretion of the district court and the judicial machinery by raising the issue of whether the municipality followed the collective bargaining agreement as to layoffs and caused the municipality to rely on and be prejudiced by the union's decision to litigate the layoffs, the union waived its right to arbitrate the issue of layoffs.
+Waiver by invoking judicial discretion. - Where the union filed an action in district court to enjoin the municipality from closing a drug treatment program and laying off bargaining unit employees on the grounds that the municipality failed to follow the procedures for layoffs contained in the collective bargaining agreement; at the hearing in district court, the union pursued the issue of layoffs within its request for injunctive relief and through the testimony of its witnesses and the district court dealt with the merits of whether the municipality violated the layoff procedures; when the district court refused to enjoin the municipality from laying off bargaining unit members, the union filed a motion to compel arbitration on the issue of layoffs; the union did not assert its right to arbitration during the three months of litigation and for two months thereafter; and the union told the district court that arbitration was not an adequate remedy, because the union invoked the discretion of the district court and the judicial machinery by raising the issue of whether the municipality followed the collective bargaining agreement as to lavoffs and caused the municipality to rely on and be prejudiced by the union's decision to litigate the layoffs, the union waived its right to arbitrate the issue of layoffs.
 AFSCME v.
 City of Albuquerque, 2013-NMCA-049, 299 P.3d 441, cert. granted, 2013-NMCERT-004.

 Agreement defines scope of jurisdiction of arbitration. - Parties contracting to resolve disputes by arbitration are bound by their agreement.
 The terms of the agreement define the scope of the jurisdiction, conditions, limitations and restrictions on the matters to be arbitrated.
 Christmas v.
-Cimarron Realty Co., 1982-NMSC-079, 98 N.M.
-330, 648 P.2d 788.
+Cimarron Realty Co., 98 N.M.
+330, 648 P.2d 788 (1982).